gdold/RSWaveformGenerator/README.md

 # RSWaveformGenerator
-Generates Rohde &amp; Schwarz .wv waveform files using Python.
+Generates Rohde &amp; Schwarz .wv waveform files using Python, and provides commands to upload to and control Rohde & Schwarz AFQ VNAs.

 This is a [QCoDeS-based](https://github.com/QCoDeS/Qcodes) Python driver to generate I/Q waveforms with markers for Rohde & Schwarz AFQ100A and AFQ100B arbitrary waveform generators.
 It enables vectors of I/Q data to be converted R&S's ``.wv`` waveform format and uploaded to the device, along with the necessary commands for remote control of the device.